Camille Cain, Executive Director

 Teresa Stroud, Senior Director of State Programs and Facilities

-Ms. Stroud has held a variety of positions in the agency since 1996 including Youth Rights Specialist and Program Specialist, Assistant Superintendent and Superintendent.
+Teresa has held a variety of positions in the agency between 1996 and 2008, including Youth Rights Specialist and Program Specialist, Assistant Superintendent and Superintendent.
 Teresa has served the agency in multiple locations during her tenure.

 Luther Taliaferro, Senior Director of Education Services